RichardChangCA/OCTID_TF2/README.md

 In this demo case, I use mobilenet as the backbone model: https://www.tensorflow.org/api_docs/python/tf/keras/applications/mobilenet/MobileNet

-Some hyper-parameters can be fine-tunned for better performance, like n_neighbors and min_dist in UMAP, nu in OC-SVM
+Some hyper-parameters can be fine-tunned for better performance, like n_neighbors and min_dist in UMAP, nu in OC-SVM.
+Please Note, tunning OC-SVM 'nu' is more effective than tunning other hyper-parameters.

 UMAP documents: https://umap-learn.readthedocs.io/en/latest/index.html